-Unless otherwise stated on the Website, the Initial Offer Period will start on the launch date of the Share Class (as disclosed in the Key Investor Information Documents available online at www.man.com) at 9:00 am (Irish time) and will close at 1:00 pm (Irish time) on the launch date.
+The Initial Offer Period for any additional Share Classes in a Portfolio which may be created in the future will start on the launch date of the Share Class (as disclosed in the Key Investor Information Documents available online at www.man.com) at 9:00 am (Irish time) and will close at 1:00 pm (Irish time) on such date, or such other date as the Directors may determine in accordance with the Central Bank's requirements.

 Please refer to the Website for the details relating to the Available Share Classes.

-In respect of "F " and "U" Share Classes, such Share Classes shall only be available until such time as the Net Asset Value of the relevant Share Class reaches such level as the Directors may determine from time to time and which will be available from the Distributor on request.
+In respect of "F" Share Classes, such Share Classes shall only be available until such time as the Net Asset Value of the relevant Share Class reaches such level as the Directors may determine from time to time and which will be available from the Distributor on request.